willbraun/tennis-predictions/README.md

 ## Usage

-I have a PostGresSQL database set up locally, and I use launchd from my computer to run index.py periodically.
-I then run get_result.py to print out the rate of return of my simulated bets.
+I have a PostGreSQL database set up locally, and I use launchd from my computer to run index.py periodically.
+I can then run get_result.py to print out the rate of return of my simulated bets.
+To set up something similar, you will need to create a PostGreSQL database and import your credentials to util.py.

 ## Technologies used